-Help low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families who are likely to become homeless after being discharged from a publicly funded institution or system of care, or who are receiving assistance from public and private agencies that address housing, health, social services, employment, education or youth needs
+Help low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families who are likely to become homeless after being discharged from a publicly funded institution or system of care, or who are receiving assistance from public and private agencies that address housing, health, social services, employment, education, or youth needs.

-It is more cost-effective and less disruptive to keep residents in existing housing than to place them into housing after homelessness.
-Homelessness can have a ripple effect on a household's circumstances.
-Services that allow residents to maintain their housing or obtain housing is a top priority.
-Strategies include emergency housing assistance, budgeting classes, housing rehabilitation and energy-efficiency upgrades to reduce utility costs, senior housing retrofits to help seniors age in place, job skills training and microenterprise assistance, Affordable childcare, and life skills, parenting, healthy living, or other services that help residents maintain stability.
+It is much more cost-effective and less disruptive to keep residents in existing housing than to place them into housing after a period of homelessness.
+Homelessness can create a domino effect on a household's resources and abilities.
+Homeless prevention through services that allow residents to maintain their current housing status or get into housing is a top priority.
+Strategies to help those at risk include:

+- Emergency rent or mortgage assistance; - Financial management/budgeting classes; - Housing rehabilitation and energy-efficiency improvements to reduce monthly housing costs; - Senior housing retrofits to help seniors age in place; - Job skills training and microenterprise assistance; - Affordable childcare; and - Life skills, parenting, healthy living, or other services that help residents maintain stability.

 Emergency Housing Assistance.
-CSC programs prevent eviction and homelessness and offer rapid-rehousing assistance for homeless residents.
-CSC's SSVF program helps veterans gain permanent housing and promotes housing stability for low-income veteran families.
+CSC programs prevent eviction and homelessness and offer rapidrehousing assistance for homeless residents.
+CSC's SSVF program helps homeless and near-homeless veterans gain permanent housing and promotes housing stability among very low-income veteran families.
 CSC also provides utility and rental assistance and financial fitness classes.
-APHCD, Family Tree Relief Nursery (FTRN), and Samaritan Health are partnering to employ a community health worker to help residents of APHCD properties navigate healthcare and help keep residents stably housed, preventing evictions and homelessness.
+CSC used CDBG-CV funding to provide emergency housing assistance to households impacted by COVID-19.
+Further, APHCD is partnering with Family Tree Relief Nursery and Samaritan Health to employ a community health worker to help residents of APHCD properties navigate healthcare, access vaccines and vaccine education among other healthy activities.
+This worker also helps residents keep stable housing and prevent evictions and homelessness.
 Foster Care.
 Funding is currently available to provide up to a year of housing for youth aging out of foster care.
-FTRN prevents foster care placements by providing a home-based intervention service for families at risk of domestic violence and substance abuse.
-Therapists work to prevent abuse and keep families unified.
+Family Tree Relief Nursery prevents foster care placements by providing a home-based intervention service for families at risk of domestic violence and substance abuse.
+Therapists work to strengthen families, keep families unified, and prevent abuse and foster care placements.

 Youth and Young Adult Housing.
-JSYS offers emergency shelter for youth and housing for young adults for up to 18 months with case management.
+JSYS provides emergency shelter for youth 10 to 17 and has two houses for youth ages 18 to 20 who can stay for up to 18 months and meet weekly with a case manager.

 Inmate Discharge.
-CHANCE helps inmates create a re-entry plan for housing and other essential services.
+CHANCE helps inmates develop a re-entry plan for housing and other essential services when released.
 CHANCE provides emergency hotel stays, bus tickets, and takes clients to detox centers if beds are available.
-CHANCE offers a grant to provide rent support to help people get housing, IDs, and birth certificates.
-The Linn County Corrections Treatment Program gives people on probation an opportunity to address their substance abuse and mental health issues.
-The program assists in treatment and rehabilitation of offenders who want to pursue addiction recovery, while also addressing mental illness and criminal behaviors so that re-entry is successful.
-CHANCE also conducts outreach to the jail in coordination with Linn County.
-AHH houses people on the sex offender registry.
+CHANCE also offers a "Second Chance" grant to provide rent support to help people get housing, necessary IDs, and birth certificates.
+The Linn County Corrections Treatment Program works to give people on probation or post-prison supervision an opportunity to address their substance abuse and mental health issues.
+The program assists in treatment and rehabilitation of offenders who want to change their circumstances, work towards addiction recovery, while also addressing mental illness and criminal behaviors while in correctional facilities so that re-entry is successful.
+CHANCE has also begun conducting outreach to the jail in coordination with Linn County.
+Albany Helping Hands can and does house people who are on the sex offender registry.

-Recovery Support and Housing.
-CHANCE provides recovery support through peer mentors, support groups, and helping residents get into recovery and stay housed.
+Recovery Support Services and Housing.
+CHANCE provides recovery support to residents through peer support, self-help groups, and help residents get into recovery and stay housed.
 CHANCE helps hard-to-house residents get into case-managed housing.
-Ten Albany Oxford Houses provide housing for more than 95 people recovering from addiction and several faith-based transitional houses help residents exiting institutions.
+Ten Albany Oxford Houses provide housing for more than 95 people recovering from addiction and several faith-based transitional houses help residents discharged from institutions.